sd17fall/softdes.web/_activities/setup.md

 $ git clone git@github.com:sd17fall/ReadingJournal-myname.git ReadingJournal
 ```

 Now you have a copy of the ReadingJournal folder (directory) on your drive.
-Use the terminal, macOS Finder, Windows Explorer, or Ubuntu File Manager to verify that it is present.
+Use the terminal{::comment}, macOS Finder, Windows Explorer,{:/comment} or Ubuntu File Manager to verify that it is present.

 Next, you can fire up Jupyter notebook and load the reading journal for day X.